dreamcatcher-tech/network/Inbox/2025-04-16 1029 browser data model.md

 server side search should process those items with cache hits first, so we can give relevant results quickly, with the heavier, slower results coming in after.

+ls should stream down and provide filenames ? or, just stream down arrays of meta items.